Guide

 Know your role models

-Statistics show that there are fewer women working at board level than men.
+Statistics show there are fewer women in leadership positions than men.
+For example, a 2022 government report found that in 2021, just 42% of managers were women, even though women made up 47% of the total workforce.
 When faced with this information in conversation, it helps to be armed with the names of some role models.

-Let's look at the technology industry again, since this is traditionally male-dominated.
+Let's look at the technology industry, which is often male-dominated.
 Until 2019, Forbes magazine published a list of the most powerful women in tech.
-They've all worked hard to improve gender equality in the workplace – and reached the top.
-The 2019 list included the CEOs of IBM, YouTube, and Oracle.
-It also included the CFO of Microsoft, the COO of Facebook, and the President of SpaceX.
+These leaders have worked to improve gender equality and reached the top.
+The 2019 list included the CEOs of IBM, YouTube, and Oracle, as well as the CFO of Microsoft, the COO of Facebook, and the president of SpaceX.

 • Go into a local school and tell the pupils what a successful businesswoman does